Sharpening a Spindle Roughing Gouge

 The Sharpening Angle Jig

-The Sharpening Angle Jig is very easy to make and the same principal can be used for other tools like Parting Tools, Skew Chisels and Negative Rake Tools etc. All you need is the correct angle, a piece of waste wood and you can save loads of time throughout your Turning Career or hobby.
+The Sharpening Angle Jig is very easy to make and the same principal can be used for other tools like Parting Tools, Skew Chisels and Negative Rake Tools etc. All you need is the correct angle or angle you are comfortable with, a piece of waste wood and you can save loads of time throughout your Turning Career or hobby.
 Always write the tool name on the piece of wood when you are finished and add a hanging hole to keep it at your sharpening station.
 When you have multiples of every tool like I have, sharpening is a dream to replicate.

 Wolverine System